 The daffodil flower is arguably the most recognizable flower in the Narcissus genus, containing a wide range of species.
 The botanical name “daffodil” only dates back to the 1500s, prior to which time these flowers were called “Affodyle”, which means “that which comes early” in old English.
 The full Latin name for the common wild daffodil is Narcissus pseudonarcissus.

 In British culture, wild daffodils are also known as “Lent Lilies” as they typically bloom shortly after Ash Wednesday and die off around Easter.
-Worldwide Christian culture also considers the narcissus flower meaning to have a religious significance, as it is said the very first flower bloomed to comfort Jesus on the night of The Last Supper.
+Worldwide, Christian culture also considers the narcissus flower meaning to have religious significance, as it is said the very first flower bloomed to comfort Jesus on the night of The Last Supper.

 Daffodils are the national flower of Wales and are often featured on royal emblems alongside the English Tudor rose, the Scottish thistle, and the Irish shamrock.
 According to Welsh folklore, the person who spots the first daffodil bloom of spring will be blessed with wealth and good fortune for the following year.

-Narcissus Flower Meaning & Origins in Ancient Greek Mythology
+Narcissus Flowers in Ancient Greek Mythology

 Ancient Greek mythology tells how Narcissus flowers came into existence in ancient times.
 According to the story, Narcissus was the beautiful yet vain son of the nymph Liriope and Cephissus, God of the River.